 A leash is also not required when paddling a SUP but if you have done any amount of paddling on any kind of board (surfboard or boogie board etc.) you know what happens when you fall off.
 A board can very quickly drift out of reach if you fall or jump into the water and if it’s windy they can blow away from you faster than you can swim.
 This distance can prove dangerous or even fatal in many conditions.
 The easiest way to stay safe while paddling is to wear a leash.
 Should you find yourself in the water, a leash will mean that your board stays close at hand.

 Transport Canada requires you to wear a PFD and have a louder than voice sound signalling device when using a SUP for navigation.
 Common sense says have a leash attached to your ankle or calf.

 We recommend getting into the habit of always having the following when paddling your stand up paddleboard:

 - Leash – attached to you at the ankle or calf

 - A PFD or lifejacket – wearing this at all times.

 - A Whistle or louder than voice sound signalling device.

 **There are times when wearing a PFD gets in the way for paddling but these times would not be navigational.
 We are referring to SUP yoga in a shallow area close to shore or surfing waves that are coming into the beach.
 Always wear your leash.
 Always.**

 Stand Up Paddleboarding is the perfect activity for Vancouver Island.
 With all of the lakes and sheltered shorelines available to explore, it is easy to get into paddleboarding and grow your skills and knowledge.
 You could get into touring style paddleboarding, SUP surfing or even downwind racing.
-Looking for your own paddleboard?
-We are selling off our rental fleet boards.
-This is a great time to find a quality brand at a lower price.
-Shop new inflatable and hard SUPs or come in and rent a board if you are not ready to own.
+Come on in and rent a board if you are not ready to own.